Anaphylaxis is a severe allergic reaction and potentially life threatening.

 Most cases of anaphylaxis occur after a person with a severe allergy is exposed to the allergen they are allergic to (usually a food, insect or medication).

-First Aid information is available in English, Arabic, Chinese, Greek, Hindi, Italian, Macedonian, Spanish and Vietnamese.
+First Aid information is available in English, Arabic, Chinese, Greek, Hindi, Italian, Macedonian, Spanish, Turkish and Vietnamese.

 The ASCIA First Aid for Anaphylaxis document has been developed and peer reviewed by ASCIA members and is based on expert opinion and the available published literature at the time of review.
 The development of this document is not funded by any commercial sources and is not influenced by commercial organisations.
 Information contained in this document is not intended to replace medical advice and any questions regarding a medical diagnosis or treatment should be directed to a medical practitioner.
 Translation of this document and the How to use EpiPen document into languages other than English is supported by an educational grant from Alphapharm.